 - direct observation

 - product-based methods.

-Find out more about how you're assessment results work by visiting Grades.
+Find out more about how your assessment results work by visiting Grades.

 You can also make an appointment to seek feedback on any assessment results by contacting your lecturer.
 The best method for this is via email.
 You can find your lecturer's email address in your Learnline Unit information.

 Extensions and appeals

 If you need a time extension on an assessment, special consideration, or want to appeal a final result, you should speak with your lecturer first.
 If you cannot resolve your concern, you can refer to the Academic Grievance Procedures or contact the Complaints Management Unit for guidance.